futuresuper/fs-website-2021/src/contact/contact-us.md

 phone: 1300 658 422
 phoneOpeningTime: 10am
 phoneClosingTime: "4pm.
-As we are undergoing maintenance, our team will not be available by phone from 12pm- 4pm on Thursday 7 December. "
+As we are undergoing maintenance, our team will not be available by phone from 12pm- 4pm on Thurs 7 Dec.
+Our regular phone times will resume 8 Dec. "
 mediaEmail: media@futuresuper.com.au
 postLine1: GPO Box 2754
 postLine2: Brisbane QLD 4001